-- Olfaction amygdala is associated with olfactory sensations ,because they highly correlated with limbic system functions (emotions and behaviors). - The amygdala receives neuronal signals from all portions of the limbic cortex, as well as from the neocortex of the temporal, parietal, and occipital lobes-especially from the auditory and visual association areas.
+- Olfaction - The amygdala receives neuronal signals from all portions of the limbic cortex, as well as from the neocortex of the temporal, parietal, and occipital lobes-especially from the auditory and visual association areas.

 • Because of these multiple connections, the amygdala has been called the "window" through which the limbic system sees the place of the person in the world.